-There is an urgent need to consciously establish both hard and soft a royal catalogue for the preservation of the royal wardrobe of the Kwahu chiefs.
-The royal album will serve as great source of historical reference point on the royal regalia of the Kwahu chiefs.
+There is an urgent need to consciously establish a royal catalogue for the preservation of the royal wardrobe of the Kwahu chiefs.
+The royal album will serve as great source of historical reference point on the royal drescodes of the Kwahu chiefs.

-A royal documentary on the regalia and symbolisms of the Kwahu chiefs should be considered by the Kwahu paramouncy.
+A royal documentary on the dress codes and symbolisms of the Kwahu chiefs should be considered by the Kwahu paramouncy.

-The existing regalia and regalia accessories used by past Kwahu chiefs from the early 1950s to the late 1970s should be well preserved in a royal mesuem which should be established by the Kwahu state.
-This royal museum, when established will complement the tourism aspect of the Kwahu Easter festival and as well double as a means of education for the people about the history and culture of the Kwahu people.
+The existing dress codes and regalia accessories used by past Kwahu chiefs from the early 1950s to the late 1970s should be well preserved in a royal mesuem which should be established by the Kwahu state.
+This royal museum, when established will complement the tourism aspect of the Kwahu Easter festival and as well double as a means of education the people about the history and culture of the Kwahu people.